svdo/unfolded.dev/content/md/posts/2020-07-21-using-git-more-effectively.md

 {:title "Using Git as a Logbook to Improve Efficiency"
- :subtitle "Software Development: Easy To Learn, Hard To Master" :layout :post
+ :subtitle "Software Development: Easy To Learn, Hard To Master" :description "Using your version control system as a logbook can help your future self, your team mates, and your successors.
+This post gives some guidance and best practices."
+ :layout :post
  :tags  ["git", "version control", "xp"]
  :toc true